-A lot of PHP developers make the mistake of trusting the type field in $_FILES array.
+A lot of PHP developers make the mistake of trusting the type field in the $_FILES array.
 It isn’t uncommon to see upload scripts that attempt to validate the file by checking this field.

 We will also show you a working example of how you can use PHP and cURL to easily spoof the mime type of a file.

 What is the “type” field in $_FILES?

-The “type” field in the $_FILES array represent the mime type of the file that has been uploaded.
+The “type” field in the $_FILES array represents the mime type of the file that has been uploaded.
 A mime type is something that is supposed to describe the file and its structure.

 Think of it as a “hint” about the identity of the file.